kavyabhojani/identity-verification-anomaly-detection/README.md

 This project explores **identity verification anomaly detection** using supervised machine learning on synthetic login datasets.
 The goal is to flag suspicious behaviors such as **device mismatch**, **geographic variance**, and **unusual login patterns** that could indicate account takeover or fraud.

-The work is framed in a **client-facing Proof of Value (PoV)** style, demonstrating not just technical accuracy but also clear business communication — similar to what financial clients (e.g., Mastercard’s fraud prevention teams) expect.

 ---

 ## Key Features